 Being able to level accurately is one of the basic skills any Surveyor or Engineer should possess.
 But there are many things that can affect the accuracy that any surveyor or engineer can achieve when carrying out a levelling traverse.
 Here I outline 5 ways a surveyor or engineer can achieve accurate levelling.

 A surveyor or engineer should always close your levelling traverse.
-This will allow the senior surveyor or senior engineer to gauge how well the engineer or surveyor have done your levelling traverse and your closure error.
+This will allow the senior surveyor or senior engineer to gauge how well the engineer or surveyor has done their levelling traverse, and see your closure error.
 A surveyor or engineer should be aiming for a closure error of less than 3mm over the levelling run being undertaken.

 Most of the levelling errors that have been discovered at a later date reveal that the engineer or surveyor undertaking the task did not close their levelling traverse on a known point, so they had no idea that an error was present.
 This is negligent on the part of the engineer or surveyor and they have no defence against the error found.